Menelik II: Conquests

 In territories incorporated peacefully like Jimma, Leka, and Wolega the former order was preserved and there was no interference in their self-government; in areas incorporated after war, the appointed new rulers did not violate the peoples' religious beliefs and they treated them lawfully and justly.
 However, in the territories incorporated by military conquest, Menelik's army carried out atrocities against civilians and combatants including torture, mass killings, and large scale slavery.
-Large scale atrocities were also committed against the Dizi people and the people of the Kaficho kingdom.
+Large scale atrocities were also committed against the Dizi people and the people of the Kaficho Kingdom.
 Some estimates that the number of people killed as a result of the conquest from war, famine and atrocities go into the millions.
 Based on convergent subjugation approaches, cooperation between Menelik and Belgian king Leopold II were attempted more than once.

-The British journalist Augustus B. Wylde wrote after meeting Menelik: "I had found him a man of great kindness, a remarkably shrewd and clever man and very well informed on most things except on England and her resources; his information on our country evidently having been obtained from persons entirely unfriendly to us; and who did not want Englishmen to have any diplomatic or commercial transactions whatever with Abyssinia [Ethiopia]".
-After meeting him, Lord Edward Gleichen wrote: "Menelik's manners are pleasant and dignified; he is courteous and kindly, and at the same time simple in manner, giving one the impression of a man who wishes to get at the root of a matter at once, without wasting time in compliments and beating about the bush, so often the characteristics of Oriental potentates...He also aims at being a popular sovereign, accessible to his people at all hours, and ready to listen to their complaints.
-In this, he appears to be quite successful, for one and all of his subjects seem to bear for him a real affection."

 Foundation of Addis Ababa

 For a period, Ethiopia lacked a permanent capital; instead, the royal encampment served as a roving capital.
-For a time Menelik's camp was on Mount Entoto, but in 1886, while Menelik was on campaign in Harar, Empress Taytu Betul camped at a hot spring to the south of Mount Entoto.
+For a time Menelik's camp was on Mount Entoto, but in 1886, while Menelik was campaigning in Harar, Empress Taytu Betul camped at a hot spring to the south of Mount Entoto.
 She decided to build a house there and from 1887 this was her permanent base, which she named Addis Ababa (new flower).
-Menelik's Generals were all allocated land nearby to build their own houses, and in 1889 work began in a new royal palace.
+Menelik's generals were all allocated land nearby to build their own houses, and in 1889 work began on a new royal palace.
 The city grew rapidly, and by 1910 the city had around 70,000 permanent inhabitants, with up to 50,000 more on a temporary basis.
 Only in 1917, after Menelik's death, was the city reached by the railway from Djibouti.